 Alright then!
 Let's learn what Feathers is all about.
 First we'll have a look at what we are going to do in this guide, what you should already know and what needs to be installed to use Feathers.

 In this guide we will get a quick start by creating our first simple Feathers REST and real-time API and a website to use it from scratch.
 Then we will learn about the Feathers CLI and the core concepts of services, hooks and authentication by building a chat application that allows users to sign up, log in (including with GitHub) and send and receive messages in real-time.
 It will look like this:

-Feathers and most plug-ins work on NodeJS v6.0.0 and up.
-For the guides we will use syntax that only works with Node v8.0.0 and later.
-On MacOS and other Unix systems the Node Version Manager (opens new window) is a good way to quickly install the latest version of NodeJS and keep up it up to date.
+Feathers works with NodeJS v10.0.0 and later.
+We recommend using the latest available version from the NodeJS website (opens new window).
+On MacOS and other Unix systems the Node Version Manager (opens new window) is a good way to quickly install the latest version of NodeJS and keep it up to date.

 After successful installation, the